4ngryR4v3n/fluffy-fiesta/notes/arch-linux-installation.md

 `cfdisk /dev/sdX`

 Delete any old partitions and create a boot partition.
 1GB is overkill, but it never hurts to be safe.
-Don't forget to set the partition type to "BIOS Boot."
+Don't forget to set the partition type to "BIOS boot."
 A swap partition is generally not necessary anymore, but if you still want one or you are running low-spec hardware, go ahead and create it now.
 Initialize it with

 `swapon /dev/sdX2`